 Watch JBL blow up John Cena’s US spinner belt:

-While some fans and collectors think of title belts like these as historical artifacts, the bottom line for many promoters and wrestlers is that title belts are disposable.
+While some fans and collectors think of a title belt like these as a historical artifact, the bottom line for many promoters and wrestlers is that title belts are disposable.
 In the territory days, if a promoter could draw houses off of an angle where a title belt was destroyed?
 It’d happen in a heartbeat.
 It was a means of sacrificing something worth a few hundred dollars to make thousands more.
 At the end of the day, the business is about drawing money.

 WWE offers a great list of seven championships that no longer exist, but they don’t talk about title belts that have been lost, stolen, or simply forgotten through the years.
 One of the most famous stories, of course, is Stan Hansen vacating the AWA world title and destroying the “Inmate” belt.

 AWA owner Verne Gagne wanted Hansen to lose the title to Nick Bockwinkel on June 29th, 1986, in Denver, Colorado.
 Hansen and Giant Baba (owner of All Japan Pro) had a commitment at that time in Japan with the AWA Title.
 Hansen refused to drop the title because of his loyalty to his commitment to Baba and left the building, so Gagne stripped the title from him and awarded it to Bockwinkel.
 When Hansen found out, he put the belt on the ground and drove his truck back and forth over it several times, and then sent the title belt back to Verne–with the tire tracks on it.
 Bockwinkel would show up later with a new version of the title, which was based on Verne Gagne’s original AWA title belt but updated and improved by Parks.